 They say the road to hell is paved with good intentions and I have probably laid a few paving stones on that road since I last wrote.
 No cooking from Nigella except for a rather unconvincing polenta.
 No surfing, in fact no time spent at the beach at all.
 I’ve still got an impressive cluster of knots in my back, and my bottom… well, never mind.

 Logistics and admin have eaten up many days that I would have liked to spend writing, but these messy months have also provided a window for a slew of other projects, the kind you set aside for calmer times (ha).
 My little house, work on which I’d stopped when producing last year’s books became all-consuming, has acquired curtains, cushions, shelves, hooks, picture rails, a window seat with gorgeous detailing built by my brother.
 There are etchings and watercolours newly framed, proper lamps to replace the temporary fittings dangling from ceilings since 2015, there’s a futon and myriad other small things that allow for more people to live in it more comfortably.
-They say a house is never finished and certainly if, like me, you tend to pick up tasks like others slam into their after-work beer, the list never ends.
+They say a house is never finished and certainly if, like me, you tend to pick up tasks the way others slam into their after-work beer, the list never ends.

 While I’ve arranged and shaped matter, using bits and pieces collected and kept safe for years, there has inevitably been something of a spring clean too.
 Which has got me thinking about what seems to be everyone’s favourite hobby at the moment: the all-out, no-holds-barred, KonMari cull.